 Doctors diagnose more than 42,000 HPV-related cancers every year in the United States.
-Roughly 18,300 of these cancers occur in men.
+Roughly 18,300 of these cancers occur in males.

-In men, doctors have linked HPV to the development of the following cancers:
+In males, doctors have linked HPV to the development of the following cancers:

-- HPV might be responsible for more than 90 percent of cases of anal cancer, which affects 2,200 men each year.
+- HPV might be responsible for more than 90% of cases of anal cancer, which affects 2,200 males each year.

-- More than 60 percent of penile cancers start with HPV.
+- More than 60% of penile cancers start with HPV.

-- Around 70 percent of people with oropharyngeal cancer, which occurs in the back of the throat, the base of the tongue, and tonsils, might have it due to HPV.
+- Around 70% of people with oropharyngeal cancer, which occurs in the back of the throat, the base of the tongue, and tonsils, might have it due to HPV.

-Compared with men who have sex with only women, men who have sex with men are 17 times more likely to develop HPV-related anal cancer, according to the Centers for Disease Control and Prevention (CDC)
+Compared with males who have sex with only females, males who have sex with other males are more likely to develop HPV-related anal cancer.

-Men who have a weakened immune system, due to HIV or other reasons, have a higher chance of developing HPV-related anal cancer than others.
-Men with HIV also tend to develop more severe genital warts that are harder to treat.
+Males who have a weakened immune system due to HIV or other reasons have a higher chance of developing HPV-related anal cancer than others.
+Males with HIV also tend to develop more severe genital warts that are harder to treat.

-No treatments are currently available for HPV, but disease management can help HPV-related conditions, as well as some of the symptoms.
+No treatments are currently available for HPV, but disease management can help HPV-related conditions and some of the symptoms.

-No routine screening is currently available to diagnose HPV in men.
-However, a doctor may be able to diagnose HPV infection by examining any warts that have appeared.
-If a man has several risk factors, a doctor may also swab the anal region for HPV.
+No routine screening is currently available to diagnose HPV in males.
+However, a doctor can often diagnose whether a person has HPV by examining any warts that have appeared.
+If an individual has several risk factors, a doctor may also swab the anal region for HPV.